ArchLars/archtutorial/README.md

 - EXT4 for `/` and `/home`
 - AMD CPU + NVIDIA GPU

 modeset is set by default, and according to the wiki fbdev is unnecessary now so I will not set those.
 Check the wiki before install.
+POST-INSTALL GUIDE IS WIP.

 > **Note:** This tutorial uses Norwegian keymaps and locale/timezone settings.
 Simply replace those with your own (e.g. keymap, `LANG`, `TZ`).
 > It assumes **NVME SSD,** which uses `/dev/nvme0n1` partitions.
 If you don't have that, it's something else.
 If you don't know, check with `lsblk -l` to see your scheme.
 It could be `sda` or something else.
 If it is something else replace all `nvme0n1` with that.